cdaecke/md_saml/Readme.md

 ## Installation
 - Install the extension with the following composer command: `composer req mediadreams/md_saml` or use the extension manager
+- In module `Site Configuration` add `MdSaml base configuration (ext:md_saml)` in section `Sets for this Site`
-- Include the static TypoScript of the extension
+- Activate backend login in the extension configuration.
+Frontend login is activated in the settings of the extension.
-- Configure the extension by setting your own constants
+- Configure the extension by overriding the site settings of the extension

 ## Configuration
 ### Site Set